opensearch-project/documentation-website/_benchmark/commands/command-flags.md

 ---

 # Command flags
-OpenSearch Benchmark (OSB) uses command line flags to change OpenSearch Benchmark's behavior.
+OpenSearch Benchmark uses command line flags to change Benchmark's behavior.
 Not all flags can be used with each command.
 To find out which flags are supported by a specific command, enter `opensearch-benchmark <command> --h`.

 All command flags are added to a command using the following syntax: